Ryanair posts CCTV footage showing ‘fake photo’ of sleeping crew

 He posted on Twitter in response to the letter: “The fact remains: you stranded four crew in an airport terminal for the night and made no discernible attempt to find them proper lodging or even food and water!

-He hoped the crews with sue Ryanair for the invasion of their privacy.
+He hoped the crews will sue Ryanair for the invasion of their privacy, but Ryanair denies that there was any breach of privacy.